Patizy-tel/urlshortener/Task2SystemScability.md

             Review and optimize code logic, database queries, and indexing strategies to improve efficiency and reduce response times.
-Consider refactoring code to be more performant and scalable.
+Consider refactoring code to be more performant and scalable

+Implementation of Solutions:

+Database Scaling:

+Scale MongoDB by adding more nodes to the cluster and configuring sharding for horizontal scaling.
+Regularly monitor database performance and query execution times to identify any bottlenecks.

+Caching:

+Integrate a caching layer (e.g., Redis) into the application to store frequently accessed data and reduce database load.

+Load Balancing:

+Configure a load balancer (e.g., Nginx, AWS ELB) to distribute incoming traffic to multiple instances of the NestJS application.

+Asynchronous Processing:

+Implement message queues and background processing systems to handle tasks asynchronously and offload heavy operations from the main application.

+Auto-scaling:

+Set up auto-scaling policies based on predefined thresholds for CPU utilization, memory usage, or request counts to automatically adjust the number of application instances.

+Monitoring and Alerts:

+Continuously monitor system metrics and application performance using monitoring tools.
+Set up alerts to notify administrators of any issues that require attention.

+Optimize Code and Queries:

+Conduct regular code reviews and performance optimizations to ensure the system remains efficient under increased load.